kees-z/DuplicatiDocs/docs/01-introduction.md

 *****

-This manual tries to cover all types of installations, but focusses on Windows installations.
+This manual tries to cover all types of installations, but focuses on Windows installations.
 Most procedures are identical for installations on different operating systems, because many operations are controlled by a built-in web interface.
 If a procedure is different for an operating system other than Windows, a small section will be added to explain that procedure for Linux and/or OS X. OS-specific procedures are marked with these symbols:

 *****